When you are involved in a car accident, you may be able to recover compensation for your losses with the help of an Indiana car accident lawyer.

 - Loss of future wages and earning capacity if a permanent impairment prevents you from returning to work

 - Property damage to your vehicle

 Typical non-economic losses can include physical pain and suffering and anxiety and mental anguish stemming from the crash.
-Your injuries also may cause you loss of enjoyment of life if you are unable to engage in the activities that you enjoyed before you were injured.
+Your injuries also may cause you loss of enjoyment of life if you are/were unable to engage in the activities that you enjoyed before you were injured.

 While it can be difficult to place an exact price tag on these losses, they still are major losses that result from an accident in which you suffer major injuries.
 If you are in this situation, an Indiana car accident lawyer may be able to assist you.

 Our Auto Accident Attorneys in Indiana, PA, Can File Your Collison Case

 All state laws establish deadlines or statutes of limitations that govern legal claims that arise from the wrongful or negligent acts of others.
 Under Pa.
 C.S.A. § 5524, individuals who suffer injuries in car accidents due to the negligence of others generally have two years to file their claims in court.
 If you wait longer than two years from the date of your accident, the court is likely to dismiss your claim altogether.

 Failing to meet the statute of limitations can be devastating to any legal claims that you may have.
 If you fail to meet the statute of limitations, then you will not be able to pursue any negligent parties for compensation related to your injuries.
 As a result, you also will be unable to hold negligent parties accountable for causing your injuries.
 This situation can leave you with bills that you are unable to pay and losses that go uncompensated.
 Getting legal advice from our Indiana auto accident lawyers can help you avoid this unwanted result.